eneax/toDoList/README.md

 # toDoList

-A simple to-do list built with CSS and jQuery.
+A simple To Do list built with CSS and jQuery.